Med-PRM: Medical Reasoning Models with Stepwise, Guideline-verified Process Rewards

 \subsection{Open-Ended Clinical Tasks}

-We evaluate \OURS{} on AgentClinic* with Best-of-N strategy, a diagnostic benchmark designed in an open-ended QA format to closely resemble real-world clinical settings (Figure~\ref{fig:agentclinic_MedQA}).
-Although this dataset was not included in the training phase, \OURS{} achieves an 11.81\% improvement in accuracy through scaling test-time computation.
-It outperforms other baseline methods by a significant margin, achieving 4.87\% higher accuracy than Self-Consistency and 4.32\% higher than PRMs trained with conventional approaches.
+We evaluate \OURS{} on AgentClinic* with Best-of-N strategy, a diagnostic benchmark designed in an open-ended QA format to closely resemble real-world clinical settings.

+Although this dataset was not introduced during the training phase, \OURS{} achieves a significant 11.81\% improvement in accuracy through scaling test-time computation.
+It further outperforms other baseline methods by a clear margin, achieving 4.87\% higher accuracy than Self-Consistency and 4.32\% higher than PRMs trained with conventional approaches.

+While multiple-choice question answering (MCQA) benchmarks provide a convenient measure of LLM performance, they do not fully capture real-world medical scenarios.
+Open-ended diagnostic tasks more closely reflect practical settings; however, scaling test-time strategies such as majority voting are less applicable, as no predefined answer options exist.
+PRMs provide a promising solution in this context by selecting the most clinically plausible answer rather than relying on option-based voting, making them particularly effective for open-ended medical reasoning.